jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 237 Enrolment records
 (1) The principal of a registered school must ensure that an enrolment record in the form and containing the information that may be specified in rules made under subsection (3) is kept for each student who is enrolled at the school.
 (2) When a student moves from one registered school to another registered school, the principal of the first school must take reasonable steps to send the student’s enrolment record to the principal of the second school.
-(3) The Secretary may, by notice in the Gazette, make rules setting out administrative and procedural requirements relating to enrolment records, including (without limitation) rules—
+(3) The Secretary may make rules setting out administrative and procedural requirements relating to enrolment records, including (without limitation) rules—
   (a) setting out the duties of principals concerning enrolment records and the information contained in enrolment records:
   (b) requiring principals to inform students and parents about enrolment records and the use and distribution of enrolment records, and specifying the particulars about which students and parents are to be informed:
   (c) specifying the form and content of enrolment records:
   (d) specifying exceptions to particular requirements of the rules.
 (4) A principal of a registered school must comply with rules made under subsection (3).
+(5) Rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 238 Building Act 2004
 (1) A person inspecting sitework or a building under this Act must provide written notice of any non-compliance with the Building Act 2004 to the relevant territorial authority.